alhajee/ckan/doc/contributing/frontend/templating.rst

 Templating
 ==========

-Within CKAN 2.0 we moved out templating to use Jinja2 from Genshi.
+Within FMLD 2.0 we moved out templating to use Jinja2 from Genshi.
 This was done to provide a more flexible, extensible and most importantly easy to understand templating language.